You Probably Want an SSL Certificate on Your Website

 What’s the difference between a purchased security certificate and the free one that my host may provide?

 A paid certificate and a free certificate have the same level of encryption.
-A paid certificate comes signed by a trustworthy certificate authority, support and various tiers of insurance/warranties.
+A paid certificate comes signed by a trustworthy certificate authority, support and various tiers of insurance/warranties, which is especially important for sites handling financial or other sensitive information.

-Beginning in October 2017, Chrome will start showing security warnings on non-secure sites.
+In October of 2017, Chrome started showing security warnings on non-secure sites.
+Other browsers followed this trend.

 So, Google made my website insecure?

 No. Your site isn’t any more or less secure than it was before.
-It’s just that Google is going to start displaying it more prominently in their Chrome browser.
+It’s just that Google started displaying it more prominently in their Chrome browser.
 Other browsers (Firefox, Internet Explorer, Safari, etc.) may not display it as prominently, but it will still be marked insecure.

 What if I don’t use Chrome?
 What if I use another browser?